 The meal closes on a generous note with a delectable arrangement of post-meal candies and cookies presented on an artificial piece of coral.

 Not only has the Dana Hotel stepped up their culinary prowess, they’ve positioned themselves as an accommodating host to both two and four-legged guests.
-If you book a room they will roll out the red carpet for you and your pooch.
+Upon check-in, they will roll out the red carpet for you and your pooch.
+When you enter your room, expect a robust wine selection, gourmet snacks and lush digs including sustainable wood, warm earth tones, modern decor with floor to ceiling windows, concrete balconies, and to top it off, an adorable food and water bowl for your furry friend.
 After check-in, stop by the spa for a relaxing salt scrub, facial, massage, or mani/pedi.
 It’s a wonderful way to relax after a long day, before heading down to dinner.

 Featured Photo by IMR